-- Handing in is compulsory, average must be ≥ 5 - Assignments must be done individually - Werkcollege on Friday, 10:45. - Presence not compulsory - Answers (for old assignments) & Questions (for new ones) - There is a separate Exercises web-page (see URL on course web-page). - Schedule: - New assignments on the web on Tuesday - Next exercise meeting (Friday) you can ask questions - Hand-in: Monday before noon, handwritten or typed, on paper in the delivery boxes (or via other means in agreement with your assistant).
+- Werkcollege on Friday, 10:45. - Presence not compulsory (except for 3rd-chancers) - Answers (for old assignments) & Questions (for new ones) - Schedule: - New assignments on the web on Tuesday - Next exercise meeting (Friday) you can ask questions - Hand-in: Monday before noon, handwritten or typed, on paper in the delivery boxes, ground floor Mercator 1 (or via other means in agreement with your assistant). - There is a separate Exercises web-page (see URL on course webpage).